coder0987/Taroky/TarokyNotation.md

 Where the hands are each 12 cards like this:

-Hand 1 belongs to povenost, then it proceeds counter-clockwise around the table
+Hand 1 belongs to Povinnost, then it proceeds counter-clockwise around the table

 S1 Ace of spades\
 HK King of hearts\